Become a Maintenance Director

 Maintenance directors supervise and manage the duties and schedules of maintenance workers.
 Additional job duties include performing inspections, ensuring property is well-maintained, adhering to budget guidelines, complying with management policies and managing turnkey operations.

 The job conditions for maintenance directors include standing for long periods of time and lifting heavy objects while assisting with maintenance duties.
 These workers typically work full-time, which may include evenings, weekends and on-call hours.

 So, how much do these professionals earn?
-According to Payscale.com, maintenance directors earned a median salary of $54,864 per year, as of January 2016.
+According to Payscale.com, maintenance directors earned a mean salary of $59,828 per year, as of February 2020.

 Now let's look at the steps required for a career as a maintenance director.

 The first step to becoming a maintenance director is to gain entry level experience as a maintenance worker.
 Maintenance workers perform repair and maintenance tasks for buildings, facilities and other grounds.
 New maintenance workers typically learn by observing more skilled maintenance workers and execute small tasks, such as light-bulb replacement and faucet repair.
 With time, maintenance workers may go on to perform more complicated tasks, such as repairing machines, as well as projects involving carpentry and basic electricity.